-The goals of the Animal Welfare and Enforcement Section are to reduce the occurrence of animal control ordinance violations and enforce the state of Georgia and Gwinnett County protocol on Rabies Control by effective deployment of available personnel and the timely response to calls for service.
-The Animal Welfare and Enforcement Section is composed of five distinctive patrol districts, which are covered by road officers as well as an extra officer for assistance, in addition to a Bite Officer, Cruelty Officer, Rescue Officer, Neglect Officer and Kennel personnel.
+The goals of the Animal Welfare and Enforcement Section are to reduce the occurrence of animal control ordinance violations and enforce the state of Georgia and Gwinnett County protocol on rabies control by effective deployment of available personnel and the timely response to calls for service.
+The Animal Welfare and Enforcement Section is composed of five distinctive patrol districts which are covered by road officers as well as an extra officer for assistance, in addition to a Bite Officer, Cruelty Officer, Rescue Officer, Neglect Officer, and Kennel personnel.

-The primary functional responsibilities of the Section are as follows: Rabies Control, enforcement of all Gwinnett County Animal Control Ordinances, enforcement of State Protocol on Rabies, and Preventive Patrol.
+The primary functions of the section are as follows: rabies control, enforcement of all Gwinnett County Animal Control Ordinances, enforcement of State Protocol on Rabies, and preventive patrol.

-Visitors Animals Adopted Animals Rescued Animals Returned to Owners 22,052 1,970 1,760 1,139
+Visitors Animals Adopted Animals Rescued Animals Returned to Owners 21,710 ١,758 1,818 881